Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 - Cloud SQL: As a fully managed relational database service, Cloud SQL enables App Engine applications to leverage the power of traditional SQL databases like MySQL, PostgreSQL, and SQL Server.
 With Cloud SQL, developers can easily create, manage, and scale relational databases without worrying about infrastructure management.

 To use this option you will need to use API and corresponding libraries in your code.
 More info could be read in [documentation](https://cloud.google.com/appengine/docs/standard/storage-options).
-Notice that options may incur cost after free trial period, but also have a free tier amount.
+Note that options may incur costs after the free trial period, but some of them also have an amount of free tier allowance.